Dynamic annihilation pathways of magnetic skyrmions

 We simulate the annihilation of an isolated Néel-type skyrmion in a 2D magnetic material confined to the $xy$-plane.
 The initial skyrmion configuration is defined using the ansatz described in Refs.~\cite{Wang2018, Camley2023DMI}.
-The magnetisation profile is isotropic and described by the radial function
+The magnetization profile is isotropic and described by the radial function

 where $R$ is the skyrmion radius and $\Delta$ describes its domain-wall width.
-The angle is measured from the positive $z$-direction and $\mathcal{P} = \pm 1$ determines whether the core of the skyrmion points in the positve of negative $z$-direction.
-All skyrmions simulated here have $\mathcal{P} = -1$, so the last term of Eq.~\eqref{eq:skyrmion_profile} vanishes, thus the skyrmion's profile varies smoothly from $m_z = -1$ at its centre to $m_z = +1$ at the edge of the simulation domain.
+The angle is measured from the positive $z$-direction and $\mathcal{P} = \pm 1$ determines whether the core of the skyrmion points in the positive or negative $z$-direction.
+All skyrmions simulated here have $\mathcal{P} = -1$, so the last term of Eq.~\eqref{eq:skyrmion_profile} vanishes, thus the skyrmion's profile varies smoothly from $m_z = -1$ at its center to $m_z = +1$ at the edge of the simulation domain.